 When disposing of your car seat, you can turn it in at a city recycling center or, you can toss it out after cutting the straps and removing the detachable parts such as the connectors that hold the belts together.

-Speaking to a Richmond Car Accident Attorney
+Speak to a Richmond Car Accident Attorney

 Regardless of how severe your crash, you will need to talk with a Richmond car accident lawyer.
 Although it seems like car insurance companies are on your side with their quickness to provide a claim for your car seat, they’re not.
 They’re simply trying to rush your claim through so they can give you the lowest payout possible.